How to Increase Your Research Citations (Practical Guide for Researchers)

 Engaging with existing scholarship helps integrate a study into broader academic discussions.

-Clear positioning within current research may support scholarly recognition.
+Clear positioning within current research supports interpretability and scholarly recognition.

 9. Maintain Updated Research Records

-Keeping publication lists accurate and complete assists indexing systems and institutional reporting.
+Keeping publication records accurate and complete assists indexing systems and institutional reporting.

 • Ensure publication metadata is correct